tang4595/tang_network/README.md

 class MainConfigNetworkHttpCallbacks implements NetworkHttpCallbacks { ... }
 ```

-- Invoke the `setup()` method before the root page displaying,
+- Invoking the `setup()` method before the root page displaying,
 ```dart
 await NetworkHttp.shared.setup(config: MainConfigNetworkHttp());
 ```

-- Invoke the `setupDeviceInfo()` method after user has granted the permission of `Device Info`, if you do not invoke this method, the `Device Info` will be passively initialized when the `NetworkHttp.shared.request()` method is called for the first time.
+- Optional step, invoking the `setupDeviceInfo()` method after user has granted the permission of `Device Info`, if you do not invoke this method, the `Device Info` will be passively initialized when the `NetworkHttp.shared.request()` method is called for the first time.
 ```dart
 onPrivacyPolicyConfirmed: () async {
   await NetworkHttp.shared.setupDeviceInfo();